 Dear Fellow Members of the NYU Community,

-NYU will continue to be vigilant about its budget to ensure that support of academic excellence remains our highest priority.
-I hope you will find this outline of NYU's fiscal 2015 budget to be informative.
+NYU will continue to be vigilant about its budget to ensure the proper balance between needs and resources and to maintain academic excellence as our highest priority.
+I hope you will find this outline of NYU's fiscal 2016 budget to be informative.

 Anthony P. Jiga

 Vice President for Budget and Planning

 *All parts of New York University other than the NYU Langone Medical Center, i.e., the School of Medicine and the Hospitals Center.
 The Hospitals Center is comprised of Tisch Hospital; Rusk Institute of Rehabilitation Medicine; NYU Hospital for Joint Diseases; and the Clinical Cancer Center.

 **The fiscal 2016 budget is expressed prior to elimination of intra-Medical Center revenues

 of $0.338 billion.